 Occupational: Work related.
 The individual was on the job at the time of the incident.
 This includes both paid employees and volunteers working in similar capacity to paid employees.

-Non- Occupational: Not work related.
+Non- Not work related.
 The individual was not on the job at the time of the incident.
+This workday, after the end of the workday).

-This category includes individuals on the way to or from work (e.g., before the start of the workday, after the end of the workday).
-4. Type of Activity: Activity of the injured individual at the time of exposure.
-Mixer/Loader: Mixes and/or loads pesticides.
-This includes: 1) removing a pesticide from its original container; 2) transferring the pesticide to a mixing or holding tank; 3) mixing pesticides prior to application; 4) driving a nurse rig; or 5) transferring the pesticide from a mix/holding tank or nurse rig to an application tank.
-Applicator: Applies pesticides by any method or conducts activities considered ancillary to the application (e.g., cleans spray nozzles in the field).
+Occupational: category includes individuals on the way to or from work (e.g., before the start of the original container; 2) transferring the pesticide to a mixing or holding tank; 3) mixing pesticides prior to application; 4) driving a nurse rig; or 5) transferring the pesticide from a mix/holding tank or nurse rig to an application tank.